Irreversible electroporation: Lung

 In a prospective, single-arm, multi-center, phase II clinical trial, the safety and efficacy of IRE on lung cancers were evaluated.
 The trial included patients with primary and secondary lung malignancies and preserved lung function.
 The expected effectiveness was not met at interim analysis and the trial was stopped prematurely.
 Complications included pneumothoraces (11 of 23 patients), alveolar hemorrhage not resulting in significant hemoptysis, and needle tract seeding was found in 3 cases (13%).
 Disease progression was seen in 14 of 23 patients (61%).
 Stable disease was found in 1 (4%), partial remission in 1 (4%) and complete remission in 7 (30%) patients.
 The authors concluded that IRE is not effective for the treatment of lung malignancies.
 Similarly poor treatment outcomes have been observed in other studies.

 A major obstacle of IRE in the lung is the difficulty in positioning the electrodes; placing the probes in parallel alignment is made challenging by the interposition of ribs.
 Additionally, the planned and actual ablation zones in the lung are dramatically different due to the differences in conductivity between tumor, lung parenchyma, and air.

 Coronary arteries

 Maor et el have demonstrated the safety and efficiency of IRE as an ablation modality for smooth muscle cells in the walls of large vessels in rat model.
 Therefore, IRE has been suggested as preventive treatment for coronary artery re-stenosis after percutaneous coronary intervention.

-Pulmonary veins
+Cardiac ablation therapy

-Numerous studies in animals have demonstrated the safety and efficiency of IRE as a non-thermal ablation modality for pulmonary veins in context of atrial fibrillation treatment.
-IRE's advantages in comparison with RF-ablation and cryoablation are: well defined ablation area and the lack of peripheral thermal damage.
-Therefore, IRE has been suggested as a part of novel treatment for atrial fibrillation.
+Numerous studies in animals have demonstrated the safety and efficiency of IRE as a non-thermal ablation modality for pulmonary veins in the context of atrial fibrillation treatment.
+In 2023, irreversible electroporation is being widely used and evaluated in humans, as cardiac ablation therapy to kill very small areas of heart muscle.
+This is done to treat irregularities of heart rhythm.
+A cardiac catheter delivers trains of high-voltage ultra-rapid electrical pulses that form irreversible pores in cell membranes, resulting in cell death.
+It is thought to allow better selectivity than the previous techniques, which used heat or cold to kill larger volumes of muscle.